adrianmarino/t3pa-pedals/README.md

 # T3PA Pedal Firmware

-Firmware required to make a USB a T3PA Pedal.
+Firmware required to make a USB a `T3PA Pedals`.

 ## Dependencies